sergemr/React-ChatBot-OSM/README.md

 5. **Responsive Design**:

    - Ensure that the application is responsive and works well across different devices and screen sizes.
    - Use CSS frameworks like Bootstrap or Flexbox/Grid for responsive layout design.
+Material UI is already installed and implemented at some capacity.

 6. **Testing**: